Glens argued Crowe played 11.6 games in appeal

 Glentoran stated Joe Crowe played an aggregate of 11.6 90-minute matches across 16 senior games.

-Intermediate Cup rules state a player must have played in no more than 12 senior matches.
+Intermediate Cup rules state a player must have played no more than 12 senior matches.

 "If you played in a match, then you played," said Bickerstaff about Glentoran's aggregate claim.